wp-plugins/participants-database/readme.txt

 * readonly displays for dropdowns, radios and multiselects
 * record updates leave private ID unchanged
 * new setting to enable alternative sessions management if PHP sessions is not working
+* fixed bug in PDbTemplate class that would return empty fields in a list

 = 1.5.4.3 =